BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 <a class="tus-back-to-tus" href="#tus-table-top">[To Schematic]</a>
 <a class="tus-back-to-previous">[To Previous]</a>

--B+C Doorway, We build up a tolerance to our mistakes and can now derive pleasure out of them instead of getting pain.
+-B+C gateway: We build up a tolerance to our mistakes and can now derive pleasure out of them instead of getting pain.
 We now get a [Piece 103](#piece-103) "in limbo", +C, instead of down in -C. These are latent diseases, they haven't manifested into pain yet.
 These are agents for [Piece 3](#piece-3) in [Piece 106](#piece-106): dual effect of pleasure.

 ### Piece 113 {: #piece-113 }